Kmeakin/walrus-report/src/30-implementation.md

 optimizer to alleviate any performance loss due to our naive codegen strategy.

 ##### Builtin functions
+We could have implemented Walrus' library of builtin functions (see
+@sec:reference:builtins) using handwritten LLVM IR appended to the output LLVM IR of every program.
+However, writing complex functions in LLVM IR by hand is tedious and error prone.
+Instead, we implement our builtins in a single C file of around 125 lines, and then statically both the C builtins and the LLVM IR of the user's program together into a single executable using Clang.
+We would like to investigate writing our builtins in Rust in the future, however this would take some effort to implement as Rust has no stable ABI and a significantly more complex build process than C.

 ##### Closures
 Closures are significantly more complex to codegen.
 Since a closure can capture